m0ru/bak/02a_state_of_the_art.md

 ![The redux-architecture](./figures/redux.svg){#fig:redux}

-The developers/designers of Redux list the object-oriented Flux- (see above) and functional Elm-architecture (see below) as prior art [see ref. @PriorArtRedux].
+The developers/designers of Redux list the object-oriented Flux- (see above) and functional Elm-architecture (see below) as prior art [@PriorArtRedux].
 Redux mainly differs from Flux in eschewing the set of stateful stores, in favor of the Elm-like solution of having a single object as app-state, that a single reducer-function `(state, action) => updatedState` gets applied to for every new action, thus updating the state (see [@fig:redux]).
 As such, there formally is also no need for a dispatcher, as there is only a single function updating the state.
 However, in practice usually a very thin utility library is used, that manages state and reducers and provides a `dispatch`-function with which the reduction can be triggered.
 Separation of concerns -- achieved in Flux via its larger number of stores -- can be achieved in Redux by having the reducer function call other functions, e.g. one per subobject/-tree of the state.

 As the simplest implementation of this architecture consists of only a single function and a component that feeds actions into it, the learning curve is flatter than Flux' and especially Angular's.